 Consumer Installment Lenders

-The governing authority for Consumer Installment Lenders is found in 408.510 and 20 CSR 1140-13.010.
-In 2001, the "traditional" small loan companies and the "payday" lenders separated themselves at $500 with the payday lenders authorized for very short-term loans of up to $500 and traditional lenders able to make any loan from a minimum amount of $500 on up.
+The governing authority for consumer installment lenders is found in §408.510 and 20 CSR 1140-13.010.
+In 2001, the "traditional" small loan companies and the "payday" lenders separated themselves at $500 with the payday lenders authorized for very short-term loans of up to $500 and traditional lenders able to make any loan with a minimum amount of $500.
 The consumer installment lender provisions were needed to cover a gap: the borrower of a very small amount who needed more time than the 14-31 day limit on payday lenders.
 Therefore, the third type of direct lender category came into being and is sometimes referred to as a 408.510 licensee although it is, in effect, a variation of the 367.100 license.
-These loans are very much like Consumer Loans, but with some notable exceptions.
-For instance, the loans may be in any amount, secured or unsecured, but must be repayable in at least four (4) equal installments over a period of 120 days.
+These loans are very much like consumer loans, but with some notable exceptions.
+For instance, the loans may be in any amount, secured or unsecured, but must be repayable in not less than four equal installments over a period of not less than 120 days.
 The loans may be precomputed or simple interest.

 The consumer protection provisions of §§408.551-408.562 do apply.
 Since consumer installment lenders are actually a special category of consumer credit lenders, the regulations found in 20 CSR 1140-5.010 and 20 CSR 1140-5.020 are generally applicable.
 The provisions of §408.170 are incorporated by reference.